davidly/wordle/README.md

  The code in wordle.cs is covered under GPL v3.

  The file words.txt comes originally from WordNet.
+Some additional slang and Wordle solutions have been added.

      https://wordnet.princeton.edu/license-and-commercial-use